 Surfers and sunbakers flock to Palm Beach for its wide, sandy and spectacular beach.
 There’s also a variety of eating options here and you can’t go past the Palm Beach Surf Club for a feast.
 Accommodation options consist of everything up to the top end of town, but they reckon you can’t go past a beach shack for a bit of coastal character.

 Palm Beach is a suburb of Gold Coast in Queensland.
-It is located approximately 85kms from the capital Brisbane covering an area of 6.332 square kilometers.
+It is located approximately 85kms from the capital Brisbane covering an area of 6.332 square kilometres.
 Palm Beach has a recorded population of 14654 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Palm Beach we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Palm Beach and think we’ve missed something, let us know and we’ll share it here.